Is the left right political spectrum still applicable ?

 Liberals, Libertarians, Conservatives.

-This framing is misleading, as liberals are not inherently left-wing.
+This framing is misleading, liberals are often called leftists but liberals are not inherently left-wing.
 In the U.S., the center often refers to itself as "progressive" rather than "liberal."
 But how can the ideologies differ if the terms are used interchangeably?
 The confusion results in "progressives" being seen as center/center-right, while "modern liberals" are right-of-center with some overlap.
-Because the right lumps these two ideologies together under "liberals," they resort to labeling neoliberals as "libertarians," which is also inaccurate.
-True libertarians are anarchists—left-wing thinkers who reject all forms of coerced authority, which includes capitalism , not just government.
-Some "libertarians", such as Ron Paul supporters, even critique the banking system as part of the problem.
+Because the right lumps these two ideologies together under "liberals," or "leftists" they resort to labeling neoliberals that dont hold christian conservative values as "libertarians," USA Liberterians are basically classic liberals espousing neo-clasical economic.
+Some "libertarians", such as Ron Paul supporters, also criticise the banking system as part of the problem.

 Meanwhile, U.S. conservatives are best described as neoliberal conservatives.
 They advocate free-market economics and small government but maintain strong conservative social values, often influenced by Christian ideology.
-Advocating truly liberal economic policies would mean reverting to feudalism, so their economic stance is firmly neoliberal.
+Advocating truly conservative economic policies would mean reverting to feudalism, so their economic stance is firmly neoliberal.

 Progressives → Modern Liberals → Neoliberals → Neoliberal Conservatives